Agave nectar, or more accurately agave syrup, is a sweetener produced by several species of the agave plant.

-Most bottles or jars of agave nectar come with a best before date.
+Most bottles or jars of agave nectar come with a best-before date.
 This date is a good indication of when the agave nectar may begin to deteriorate in quality.
-However, it is still likely to be safe to eat well beyond the best before date.
+However, it is still likely to be safe to eat well beyond the best-before date.

-It’s important to note that there is a difference between deterioration in quality and spoiling in food.
+It’s important to note that there is a difference between deterioration in quality and spoiling of food.
 Agave nectar is still likely to be safe to eat for up to three years after opening, but it may not taste exactly the same as it did when it was fresh.

-Another benefit of agave syrup is that unlike honey, it does not usually crystallize over time.
+Another benefit of agave syrup is that, unlike honey, it does not usually crystallize over time.
 Because it is high in purity and stable in composition, it will remain smooth and runny for as long as you want to use it.

 Proper Storage Of Agave Nectar

 Agave nectar has a very long shelf life, so it is not necessary to freeze or refrigerate it.
 It keeps well in the pantry or kitchen cupboard.
-In fact, if agave nectar gets too cold it becomes difficult to pour, so storing it in the fridge is probably not a great idea.
+In fact, if agave nectar gets too cold, it becomes difficult to pour, so storing it in the fridge is probably not a great idea.